stevenmyhre/mail-tracker/README.md

 $ composer require jdavidbakr/mail-tracker ~2.0
 ```

 Version 2.0 contains a new model that tracks the links that were clicked on.
 This requires a migration to create the table.
-Be sure to run
+There are also additional changes to the config file.
+For best results, make a backup copy of config/mail-tracker.php to restore any values you have customized, then delete that file and run

 ``` bash
 $ php artisan vendor:publish
 $ php artisan migrate
 ```

-after running composer update.

 ## Install (Laravel)